 How To Become a Software Engineer

 At a minimum, software engineers rely on a solid foundation in math, technology, and analytical thinking skills.
-While an associate degree can be a good stepping stone to more advanced degrees, software engineers typically need a bachelor's degree in a computer programming or computer science discipline to enter the field.
+While an associate degree can be a good stepping stone to more advanced degrees, software engineers typically need a bachelor's degree in software engineering, computer programming, or a computer science discipline to enter the field.
 A prospective software engineer may also pursue a degree in other STEM majors, such as math, science, or engineering.
-Some software engineers may decide to return to school for a graduate degree, such as a master's degree, for career advancement.
+Some software engineers may decide to return to school for a graduate degree, such as a master's in software engineering, for career advancement.

 While an associate degree can be a good stepping stone to more advanced degrees, software engineers typically need a bachelor's degree in a computer programming or computer science discipline to enter the field.